American Indian Movement: AIM protests and contentions

 Many AIM chapters remain committed to confronting government and corporate forces that they allege seek to marginalize Indigenous peoples.
-They have challenged the ideological foundations of US national holidays, such as Columbus Day and Thanksgiving.
+They have challenged the ideological foundations of U.S. national holidays, such as Columbus Day and Thanksgiving.
 In 1970 AIM declared Thanksgiving a National Day of Mourning.
 This protest continues under the work of the United American Indians of New England, who protest continued theft of indigenous peoples' territories and natural resources.
-AIM has helped educate people about the full history of the US, and advocates for the inclusion of Indigenous American perspectives in U.S. history.
+AIM has helped educate people about the full history of the U.S., and advocates for the inclusion of Indigenous American perspectives in U.S. history.
 Its efforts are recognized and supported by many institutional leaders in politics, education, arts, religion, and media.

 Professor Ronald L. Grimes wrote that in 1984 "the Southwest chapter of the American Indian Movement held a leadership conference that passed a resolution labeling the expropriation of Indian ceremonies (for instance, the use of sweat lodges, vision quests, and sacred pipes) a "direct attack and theft".
 It also condemned certain named individuals (such as Brooke Medicine Eagle, Wallace Black Elk, and Sun Bear and his tribe) and criticized specific organizations such as Vision Quest, Inc. The declaration threatened to take care of those abusing sacred ceremonies.